Saturday, 27 May 2023

 The legend of St Melangell and the Hare

 The association of religious female figures and hares is legendary and predates Melangell by several centuries.The hare is itself a beast of legend.
-Primarily seen as a creature of the Moon goddess, an emblem of fecundity and increase, it has also acquired many names.
+Primarily seen as a creature of the Moon goddess, an emblem of fecundity.
+It has also acquired many names.

 The hare was a sacred and mystical animal to the Celts; a symbol of abundance, prosperity and good fortune.
 They were believed to have connections to the Otherworld.
 They were treated with great respect and never eaten.
 A group of hares is called a drove, a down or a husk and they are well known for their boxing antics around the mating season in March.